BhargavBJ/Classification-Of-CIFAR10-Dataset/README.md

 # CIFAR-10 Image Classification with CNN

-This project demonstrates how to classify images from the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) using a Convolutional Neural Network (CNN) built with TensorFlow/Keras.
+This project demonstrates how to classify images from the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) using a Convolutional Neural Network (CNN) built with PyTorch.
 The notebook walks through loading the dataset, preprocessing images, building and training the model, and visualizing its performance.

 ---